Aladeenb/Multi-Signature-Wallet/README.md

 # Multi-signature Wallet

-This project demonstrates a basic multi-signature wallet.
+A PoC of multi-signature wallet.

 > **NOTE:**  The project still in progress.